Kristina225/My-Frontend-Mentor-Projects/qr-code-component-main/README.md

 ### Continued development

 I need the see what are best practices for coming up with names for classes in my HTML before my next project.
+I also need to learn how the 'box-shadow' property works.

 ## Author